YINI-lang/YINI-spec/YINI-Specification.md

 ```

 #### Alternative List Notation (`:` without Brackets)
-An alternative way to define a list is by using the colon character `:` instead of an equals sign.
-In this form/notation, the key is on the left of the colon, and the values (zero or more values) appear to the right, separated by commas.

-No brackets are used in this list notion.
+This format offers a more readable syntax using a colon `:` instead of `=`, and omits square brackets entirely.

 ```yini
 list1: "oranges", "bananas", "peaches"  // List with three elements.